Kirkhaugh

-Kirkhaugh is a very small village and former civil parish, now in the parish of Knaresdale with Kirkhaugh, adjacent to the River South Tyne in Northumberland, England.
+Kirkhaugh is a very small village in the civil parish of Knaresdale with Kirkhaugh, adjacent to the River South Tyne in Northumberland, England.
 The village lies close to the A689 road north of Alston, Cumbria.
-In 1951 the parish had a population of 79.

 Governance

 Kirkhaugh is in the parliamentary constituency of Hexham.
-On 1 April 1955 the parish was abolished to form Knaresdale with Kirkhaugh.
+In 1951 the parish had a population of 79.
+On 1 April 1955 the parish was abolished to form Slaggyford which was renamed "Knaresdale with Kirkhaugh" in 1967.

 Railways

 Although the Standard Gauge Alston Line from Haltwhistle to Alston passed through Kirkhaugh, there was no station here when normal British Rail passenger services operated.
 The line opened in 1852 and closed in 1976.

 Since 1983 a narrow-gauge railway has opened on part of the original trackbed.
 The railway, known as the South Tynedale Railway, is a 2 ft gauge line and runs 5 mi from Alston to Slaggyford, through a station at Kirkhaugh, and includes a viaduct over the River South Tyne.